 Darebin's original inhabitants are the Wurundjeri people and the municipality is recognised as an important area of Aboriginal history and living culture.
 Today, Darebin is home to people of diverse backgrounds, beliefs, attributes, orientations and identities.
 Darebin's community cherishes this diversity, and we are committed to accessibility and inclusion for all.

 Darebin's Inclusive Communications Charter is a public statement that reflects this commitment and provides a clear framework for what you can expect from us.

-The Darebin Intercultural Centre is a dedicated space for intercultural development, engagement and celebration, and is an ideal venue for community groups to hire.
+The Darebin Intercultural Centre is an ideal venue for events, community groups and workshops.